rohberg/Plone_from_source/README.md

 See my documentation of common tasks on the official Plone documentation: https://6.dev-docs.plone.org/install/source.html#tasks-on-your-backend-installation-from-its-packages

+- Add an add-on
+- Pin the version of an add-on
+- Checkout an add-on
+- Pin the version of a Plone package / constraints
+- Checkout a Plone package
+- Build and start your instance

 ## Troubleshooting

 ### "The 'Paste' distribution was not found and is required by the application"